Skip to the article content

 Your phone and internet provider should arrange for an nbn approved installer to call you and organise a visit to your premises to connect you.

-Watch our video or download our guide to prepare for installation day.
+Play our What to expect on the day of your nbn™ Hybrid Fibre Coaxial installation video (duration 3:45) or download a guide to prepare for installation day.

 Self-installation for eligible premises

-Watch our video to install your nbn supplied equipment.
+Play our nbn HFC Connection Box, Self-Installation video (duration 4:42) to install your nbn supplied equipment.

 Due to the maturity of the HFC roll-out and changes in the delivery of Pay TV services, nbn has determined that the splitter and additional cable are no longer required.
 Hence, there will only be a self-installation video without Pay TV.